intro-to-ml-with-kubeflow/intro-to-ml-with-kubeflow-examples/multi-cloud/README.md

 We hope this has been useful to you and increased your interest in learning more about Kubeflow.
 The Kubeflow project [has a collection of examples on GitHub](https://github.com/kubeflow/examples).
 There is also a [discussion list](https://groups.google.com/forum/#!forum/kubeflow-discuss) and [the Kubeflow slack](http://kubeflow.slack.com) [and invite link](https://kubeflow.slack.com/join/shared_invite/enQtNDg5MTM4NTQyNjczLWUyZGI1ZmExZWExYWY4YzlkOWI4NjljNjJhZjhjMjEwNGFjNmVkNjg2NTg4M2I0ZTM5NDExZWI5YTIyMzVmNzM) for your questions.

+Boris @ LightBend has written a series of blog posts on how to use [Kubeflow With OpenShift](https://www.lightbend.com/blog/how-to-deploy-kubeflow-on-lightbend-platform-openshift-kubeflow-tensorflow-jobs).

 Some of us are also working on [a book about Kubeflow, and you can join the mailing list to find out more](http://www.introductiontomlwithkubeflow.com/).